Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

-\paragraph{Position Optimization/Port Selection} The performance gains of FA over conventional FPA systems hinges on the antenna positioning or port selection.
-However, determining the optimal antenna positions that yield the best communication performance is very challenging due to the high-dimensionality and the non-linearity of the channel response as a function of the candidate FA positions.
-Assuming CSI is available, \cite{ma2023mimo} alternately optimized the transmitter/receiver FA positions using successive convex approximation (SCA), while \cite{zhu2023modeling} adopted gradient descent.
-For cases without CSI, an ML-based framework was proposed in \cite{zhu2023movable} in which where the positions are optimized leveraging decisions provided by a deep neural network and reinforcement learning.
-Low-complexity port selection schemes have been proposed for SISO FA systems \cite{chai2022port} and multi-user MIMO FA systems \cite{waqar2023deep}, where DL was used to infer the SINR at all available ports given only a small number of channel measurements at each user, based on which the best port location for enhancing the communication performance was selected.
-Moreover, efficient optimization methods were proposed in \cite{hu2023movable} for minimizing transmit power in multi-user FA systems.
+\paragraph{Position Optimization/Port Selection} { The performance gains of FA over conventional FPA systems hinge on the antenna positioning or port selection.
+However, determining the optimal antenna positions that yield the best communication performance is very challenging due to the high-dimensionality and non-linearity of the channel response as a function of the candidate FA positions.
+Assuming CSI is available, \cite{ma2023mimo} alternately optimized the transmitter/receiver FA positions using successive convex approximation (SCA) for a MIMO FA system, while \cite{zhu2023modeling} adopted the gradient descent method and \cite{zhu2024performance} developed a parallel greedy ascent algorithm.
+For multi-user MISO FA systems, \cite{10354003} proposed an alternating multi-directional descent (MDD) optimization framework to optimize the BS beamforming, the positions of user-side MAs and the user transmit powers, in order to significantly reduce the total transmit power compared to conventional FPA systems employing antenna selection.
+For cases without CSI, an ML-based framework was proposed in \cite{zhu2023movable}, where the positions were optimized leveraging decisions provided by a deep neural network (DNN) and reinforcement learning.
+Low-complexity port selection schemes have been proposed for SISO FA systems \cite{chai2022port} and multi-user MISO FA systems \cite{waqar2023deep} with linearly-movable ports, where DL was used to infer the SINR at all available ports given only a small number of channel measurements at each user, based on which the best port location for enhancing the communication performance was selected.
+Moreover, efficient optimization methods were proposed in \cite{hu2023movable} for minimizing transmit power in multi-user FA systems. } {